 Woody Anderson (1932 - 2019)

-Woody competed for the Armed Forces while he was stationed in Germany with the U.S. Army from 1951-1953.
+Woody competed for the Armed Forces team while he was stationed in Germany with the U.S. Army from 1951-1953.

-Woody was one of the founders of the Intermountain Ski Instructors Association, he served as its secretary, certification chairman, president and director.
+Woody was one of the founders of the Intermountain Ski Instructors Association, where he served as its secretary, certification chairman, president and director.
 He was National Certification Chairman of the Professional Ski Instructors of America in 1968 and was designated a Lifetime Member for his contribution to organized skiing by the PSIA/PSIA-I in 1978.
 He was inducted into the PSIA-I Hall of Fame in 2004.